 The electrification of the global transport sector is driving demand for lithium-ion batteries.
 And Norway is leading the way in sustainable, circular battery production.

 In terms of capacity, battery technology has taken quantum leaps during the past few decades.
-This has made electric vehicles (EVs) an increasingly viable option for both individuals and companies, slowly paving the way for an emission-free global transport sector.
+This has made electric vehicles (EVs) an increasingly viable option for both individuals and companies, slowly paving the way for a zero-emission global transport sector.

 However, there is a great need for innovation to mitigate the environmental cost – energy use, mineral extraction and chemical waste – of battery production, which will be increasing at a pace with the demand for EVs.